Today I’m sharing all my favorite tie dye techniques in one place!!

 You should also be wary of bargain kits.
 I’ve seen tie dye materials at my local dollar store lately, so I picked one up.

 While the kit did technically work, I didn’t get the desired result of the bright, vibrant colors I’ve gotten with more expensive kits.

 I guess you get what you pay for.

 I have never had bad luck with Tulip brand tie dye kits.

-They come with everything you need for a great tie dye project, including gloves and rubber bands.
+They come with everything you need for a great tie dyeing project, including gloves and rubber bands.

-There are printable instructions for each of these projects at the bottom of each post, but they’re really just the absolute basics meant to refresh your memory.
+There are printable instructions for each of these tie dyeing patterns at the bottom of each post, but they’re really just the absolute basics meant to refresh your memory.

 You’ll want to read the whole post first to get all the important tips and tricks to get these project right the first time!